zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    > The SQL script above creates a new user in the database named `DDMUser`, and grants that user `SELECT` rights on the `dbo.people` table.

 9. Select **Execute** from the SSMS toolbar to run the query.
-You will get a message that the commands completed successfully in the Messages pane.
+A message that the commands completed successfully should appear in the Messages pane.

    ![The Execute button is highlighted on the SSMS toolbar.](./media/ssms-execute.png "Execute")